Meteor-Community-Packages/ground-db/README.md

 ```js
   Meteor.users = new GroundDB(Meteor.users);
 ```
-*The example will keep `Meteor.user()` returning correct user details - Supports smartCollections by this option too*
+*The example will keep `Meteor.user()` returning correct user details - even if offline - Supports smartCollections by this option too*

 ##Security
 GroundDB works just like a normal `Meteor.Collection` why `allow` and `deny` still works.